 Akademik Vernadsky Station, UA

-Research stations subordinated operator is the National Antarctic Scientific Center, Ukraine.
-Until 1996 it was a British Faraday station.
+The research complex is operated by the National Antarctic Scientific Center, Ukraine.
+Until 1996 it was the British Faraday station.

 Location